David-Else/developer-workstation-setup-script/README.md

 Add yourself to the `audio` group that you have given the privileges to with `sudo usermod -aG audio [username]`.

-Create a user config file for your (PipeWire) jack settings:
+Create a user config file for your (PipeWire) JACK settings:

 ```sh
 mkdir -p ~/.config/pipewire/jack.conf.d/